CCSGroupInternational/awesome-opensource/docs/index.md

 ## Platform As A Service
 * [CloudFoundry](https://www.cloudfoundry.org/) Open Source Cloud Application Platform
 * [Dokku](http://dokku.viewdocs.io/dokku/) A docker-powered PaaS that helps you build and manage the lifecycle of applications
+* [Proxmox](https://pve.proxmox.com/wiki/Main_Page) is a server virtualization management solution based on QEMU/KVM and LXC
 * [Tsuru](https://tsuru.io/) is an extensible and open source Platform as a Service software.